-I, Kevin Andrews, Captain, Chief of Safety, on behalf of the State of VERMONT, as requested by the Administrator as a condition of approval of a grant under the authority of $\underline{49 \text{ U.S.C.} § 31102}$, as amended, certify that the State satisfies all the conditions required for MCSAP funding, as specifically detailed in $\underline{49}$ C.F.R. § 350.211.
+I, Kevin Andrews, Captain, on behalf of the State of VERMONT, as requested by the Administrator as a condition of approval of a grant under the authority of 49 U.S.C. § 31102, as amended, certify that the State satisfies all the conditions required for MCSAP funding, as specifically detailed in 49 C.F.R. § 350.211.